karolpiczak/EARS/README.md

 - Upload the new model files to the Raspberry Pi device and restart the app.

-If you want to train a completetly different model, then you can have a look at [`train.py`](ears/train.py), but in this case you probably already know what to do either way.
+If you want to train a completely different model, then you can have a look at [`train.py`](ears/train.py).
+In this case you probably know what to do either way.

 ## Photos from my development field: